Skip to main content

 14 mentions Positive Neutral Negative

 Character development in the game is generally well-received, with players appreciating the solid character designs and appealing animations, particularly for the lead character.
 However, some reviewers feel that the dialogue and depth of secondary characters could be improved to enhance overall character development.
-The game's replay value and multiple endings contribute positively to the narrative experience, despite some criticism of the secondary character designs.
+The game's replay value and multiple endings contribute positively to the narrative experience, despite some criticism of the animation style and secondary character designs.

 • “Spooky visual novel type game, but cute character designs, multiple endings, and a lot of replay value which adds to the story.”